sumuongit/merge-sort-algorithm/README.md

 ## General Info
 This application sorts a given set of numbers following the merge sort algorithm

->**Merge sort algorithm** based on the following two strategies: at first, repeatedly divide the unsorted list until it is divided into
+>**Merge sort algorithm** is based on the following two strategies: at first, repeatedly divide the unsorted list until it is divided into
 N (total given numbers) sublists, each containing 1 element.
 Then, repeatedly merge the sorted sublists until we get a final sorted list.

 ## Technologies